Visitor guide

 When is it quietest?

 A weekday afternoon.
-Morning tours and weekend slots fill first and sell out earliest.
+Morning tours and weekends are the busiest.
 Online sales close 60 minutes before each tour, so don't leave a same-day booking too late.

 Sources